macbetthh/note_taking/README.md

 ## Installation

-To use this Note Taker application, you'll need to have [Node.js](https://nodejs.org/en/download/package-manager) installed on your machine.
+To use this Note Taking application, you'll need to have [Node.js](https://nodejs.org/en/download/package-manager) installed on your machine.
 If you don't need set-up help, move on to [Usage](#usage) for functionality.

 Follow these steps to set up the project: